eToro vs Freetrade: which offers better value to its customers?

 Fees Buying and selling - free

-Currency conversion fee -1.5% to 3.0% for every deposit (No charge if depositing via the eToro money account)
+Currency conversion fee -from 0.75% (No charge if depositing via the eToro money account)

 Inactivity fee - $10 USD per month after 1 year of inactivity

 Money to the Masses offer n/a Receive a free share worth between £10 and £100* when you sign up for a basic account and deposit a minimum of £50.
-Terms apply.
+(Terms and conditions apply.
+Capital at risk).

 eToro vs Freetrade - services

 Both eToro and Freetrade offer low-cost ways to trade in shares, ETFs and investment trusts. eToro also allows investors to access commodities, currency and cryptocurrencies, as well as CFDs.
-While Freetrade has a useful user forum, eToro has its eToro Academy, which provides education and guidance, which is appropriate considering the riskier nature of some of the asset classes it offers.
+Freetrade's app is simple and clean and it has made significant changes to its subscription plans meaning investors no longer have to pay a fee to invest in its Stocks & Shares ISA or SIPP.
+With no minimum investment required, it is an excellent option for beginner investors. eToro has its eToro Academy, which provides education and guidance, which is appropriate considering the riskier nature of some of the asset classes it offers.
 It also has CopyTrader* and CopyPortfolio options, which, in effect, let you mimic the choices made by experienced and successful investors.
 These popular features are particularly good for beginners, who may be overwhelmed by the level of choice available.

 eToro vs Freetrade - products

 If you are looking for a tax-efficient way to manage your investments, Freetrade has the upper hand over eToro as it offers both ISA and SIPP wrappers.
-Meanwhile, eToro only offers a standard account with access to CFD trading and a Money account to make savings on trades and withdrawals.
-There has been no suggestion to date that eToro plans to include ISAs or SIPPs within its range in the foreseeable future.
+Meanwhile, eToro offers a standard account with access to CFD trading and a Money account to make savings on trades and withdrawals.
+It also offers an ISA via its partnership with Moneyfarm.

 eToro vs Freetrade - minimum investment

-While Freetrade allows investors to open an account with as little as £1, eToro requires an initial minimum deposit of $10 US after an initial deposit of $100 to start investing.
-It is also worth noting that while Freetrade doesn't charge a withdrawal fee, eToro has a fee of $5 USD for each withdrawal, with a minimum withdrawal of $30 USD.
+While Freetrade does not have a minimum investment requirement, eToro requires an initial minimum deposit of $10 US after an initial deposit of $50 to start investing.
+It is also worth noting that while Freetrade doesn't charge a withdrawal fee, eToro has a fee of $5 for each withdrawal, with a minimum withdrawal of $30 from USD accounts but none from GBP or EUR accounts.

 eToro vs Freetrade - fees

 Freetrade and eToro have both designed their business models around the concept that they provide commission-free buying and selling, keeping costs to a minimum for investors.
 However, in addition to eToro making money from the spread between the offer and bid price on assets, each also makes money in other ways.
-For eToro that is through additional charges, such as inactivity fees and withdrawal fees, while for Freetrade it's through its charges for ISAs and SIPPs and the fee to upgrade to Freetrade Plus.
+For eToro that is through additional charges, such as inactivity fees and withdrawal fees.

 eToro vs Freetrade - customer reviews

-According to customer review site Trustpilot, eToro is ranked "Excellent" overall by its 24,000+ reviewers, while Freetrade is also "Excellent" based on its 4,100+ reviews.
-Many of the positive reviews of eToro centred on the fact users are assigned an account manager and this helps with navigating the available features and resolving any problems.
+According to customer review site Trustpilot, eToro is ranked "Great" overall with a score of 4.2 out of 5.0 based on over 30,000 reviewers.
+Freetrade is rated "Excellent", with a score of 4.3 out of 5.0 based on over 7,100 reviews.
+Many of the positive reviews of eToro centred on the fact that users are assigned an account manager, and this helps with navigating the available features and resolving any problems.
 Freetrade, meanwhile, was praised for its low cost and usability.

 Summary: eToro vs Freetrade

 eToro has become a popular option for those looking to invest in "alternative" asset classes, such as cryptocurrencies and CFDs, who like the extra support they get from the eToro Academy and, crucially, from the feature that allows them to copy other investors' portfolios.
-A large proportion of that audience is perhaps willing to overlook the lack of an ISA or SIPP and the fact there are additional fees, including $5 USD to make a withdrawal.
+A large proportion of that audience may be willing to overlook the lack of a SIPP and the additional fees, including a $5 USD withdrawal fee.

-While Freetrade* doesn't have as much investment choice available, it does have both an ISA and a SIPP, which makes interest and dividends tax free.
-While both the ISA and SIPP do attract a fee (although this can be avoided with the SIPP if you upgrade to Freetrade Plus), there aren't the additional charges for withdrawals or currency conversions as there are with eToro.
+While Freetrade* doesn't have as many investment choices available, it does have both an ISA and a SIPP, which means interest and dividends can be earned tax-free.
+It also does not charge additional fees for withdrawals or inactivity.

 For more details on both platforms read our Freetrade review and eToro review.